 As a quick side note about the hair, it continues to be talked about on home shores and here.
 It some respects, my barnet has gone global, I suppose.
 One woman behind the reception desk at the hostel I was at said she remembered my name because of my hair.
 Thanks.
 I hope it’s because she thought ‘Man with nice hair…..Matt’ and not ‘Man with a burst casey on his head…..Matt.’
 I will never know.
 Maybe we can run a Twitter poll or something and see what everyone thinks?

 So the next morning, I wake for breakfast at about 7.30am.
 I had ‘snoozed’ the alarm twice.
 We’re due to leave for Ha Long Bay at 8am.
-When I finally wake up, it comes to me…..I need to get into my locker by force.
+When I finally wake up, it comes to me…..I need to get into my locker by force, my uncle was a locksmith Georgetown specialist so, I know how easy those things are to get into.
 I head downstairs and explain that I need a little padlock breaking.
 The fella from behind the desk gets a crowbar and a hammer.
 I debate whether I just let him into the room alone to do it and I wait outside (like a coward) or I accompany him on his mission to release my belongings, which is going to be noisy and surely going to disturb other people.
 Everyone is still asleep apart from one girl who’s coming to Ha Long Bay as well.
 She’s gone for breakfast by the time I return.
 Your man kneels down, hammer and crowbar at the ready.
 I’m almost praying that the forced entry works first time.
 It’s only a tiny padlock.
 BANG…..BANG…..nothing.
 People have begun to toss and turn in their beds.
 I’m aware I’m pulling a face one might pull whilst driving a wide car down a narrow alleyway, hoping their precious wing mirrors don’t get scraped.
 My teeth are clenched together.
 He repositions…..BANG…..BANG…..phew!
 The feeble little thing falls apart.
 I thank him, relieved that I don’t have to wear anything from the lost property box, although given the recent fashion disasters I’ve openly disclosed, I might find something more appealing, if such a box does exist on the boat.

 I have breakfast, free with the cost of the room which consists of a banana and egg and bread.
 I board the bus and we head out of the city.
 The journey is due to take about 3 and a half hours.
 A few hours into the journey, mountains stand majestically in the fog in the distance.
 The surrounding areas look deserted.
 To the right I see lots of buildings, most of which look like no-one has entered them for a number of years.
 I struggle to conclude whether some of these buildings are half finished or halfway through a demolition process.
 I’m excited to see that, more or less every other one has the words ‘KARAOKE BAR’ on the outisde.
 Karaoke?
 Here?
 In this deserted place in North Vietnam?
 Not just one either…..dozens.
 I think that Karaoke must be like Sellotape here.
 Highly demanded and readily available.
 I begin to wonder whether these karaoke dives have their regulars, like back home and start to toy around with which song I’d do, if I was to ever happen upon this place again.
 Do they have Dignity?
 Mr Bojangles?
 They’ve definately got Angels.
 My excitement reduces when I decide these establishments would be the type that have the same 20 songs, consisting of Englebert Humperdink, Elvis Presley, Frank Sinatra and The Righteous Brothers.
 Basically it would be one of the Sunfly Karaoke Classic Hits series.
 Karaoke enthusiasts amongst the readers will know exactly what type of songs are on such discs.